aive/teleport/skill-java-teleport/README.md

 # Alexa Skills Kit SDK Sample - Teleport
-An Interactive Story skill developed, based on Alexa Skillskit written Echo Show and Echo Spot in Java using the Alexa Skills Kit (ASK) SDK v2.
-Initially base on Alexa skill sample 'Airplane Facts' (weblink), but taken a bit further.
+An Interactive Story skill developed, based on Alexa Skillskit written to work on Echo Show and Echo Spot in Java using the Alexa Skills Kit (ASK) SDK v2.
+Initially base on Alexa skill sample 'Airplane Facts', but taken a bit further.

 ## Concepts
 This sample shows how to write Alexa skills that: